flea89/golddigger/planning/002_file_upload_api.md

 ## Terminology

-File: any file that is uploaded to the server
+-   File: any file that is uploaded to the server
-Failure: a single failure in golden testing
+-   Golden Failure: a single assertion failing within a golden test.
+For each individual golden failure exactly 1 file will be updated if the change is approved.
-Test Run: a single test run - often, but not always, 1:1 with a commit (but one could re-run the test).
+-   Test Run: a single test run - often, but not always, 1:1 with a commit (but one could re-run the test).
 Contains 1+ failures

 ## Requirements